As you consider whether On My Own of Michigan is right for you, it's important to know how we approach our work. That's where The OMO Way comes in.

 - a high quality of life.

-Each program supports these outcomes differently though, so check out our program pages for more information.
+Each program supports these outcomes differently though, so check out our program pages and logic model for more information.